IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/simultaneous.md

 ## Submission
 <!-- Description of expected submission format and submission instructions -->
 The evaluation implementation will use the latest [SimulEval](https://github.com/facebookresearch/SimulEval) toolkit.
-We will use the new [remote evaluation](https://simuleval.readthedocs.io/en/latest/tutorials/remote_evaluation.html) mode.
+Participants do not need to submit their systems in Docker images as in previous years but are asked to submit system logs.
-Participants do not need to submit their systems in Docker images as in previous years.
+Details will be provided later.

 ## Evaluation
 <!-- Description of metrics used for evaluation, what the official ranking is based on, links to evaluation scripts -->